 A later episode has Sam, Dean and Cas try to stop a series of deaths that are based on cartoon physics, which Castiel completely unable to grasp.
 When he watches a few episodes of Looney Tunes he crosses into a type 2 as he comes to the conclusion that Road Runner is an allegory for man's relationship with God.

 In The Nanny episode "Material Fran", when Maggie talks to Fran about going to a concert with her boyfriend:

 Maggie: Fran, I need a favor.
 Billy Harper wants to take me to a concert.
 Fran: Oh, great, what concert?
 Maggie: You wouldn't know them...
 Fran: Maggie, how old do you think I am?
 Maggie: The Stone Temple Pilots?
 Fran: I'm 100...

-In Farscape Crichton frequently makes pop culture references to aliens, who naturally have no idea what he's talking about.
+In Farscape Crichton frequently makes pop culture references to aliens, who naturally have no idea what he's talking about and due to lack of entertainment, don't even grasp the concept of pop culture.
 Moya's crew learns to just accept that he spouts gibberish, but early on it was a major contributor to their view of him as a useless lunatic.

 In the Weezer song "El Scorcho", the singer sees this as another attractive trait of the girl he's wooing: "I asked you to go to the Green Day concert.
 You said you'd never heard of them.
 How cool is that?"